MicrosoftDocs/bingmaps-docs/BingMaps/v8-web-control/map-control-concepts/map/map-events.md

 ---
-title: "Map Events | Microsoft Docs"
+title: "Map Events Example | Microsoft Docs"
 description: Provides a code example that shows how different events for the map work by highlighting a label to indicate which event fired. ms.custom: "" ms.date: "02/28/2018"